meta-is-beta/horadric-helper/README.md

 ### Sockets
 _Full live example of sockets usage on [CodePen](https://codepen.io/meta-is-beta/pen/NWpQgjZ)_

-Sockets are defined by `sockets` section of Config Object or are provided by raw item data from the game or from PoB (with line "`Sockets: {socket string}`").
-You can display them trough `show-sockets` and `show-sockets-in-showcase` props.
+Sockets are defined by the `sockets` section of Config Object or are provided by raw item data from the game or from PoB (with line "`Sockets: {socket string}`").
+You can display them through `show-sockets` and `show-sockets-in-showcase` props.

 #### Socket notation
-There are 6 types of sockets avalible:
+There are 6 types of sockets available:
 - `R`, `G`, `B`, `W` - Reb, blue, green and white.
-Usiually found on normal items.
+Usually found on normal items.
-- `A` - "Abyssal" sockets found on abbysal items.
+- `A` - "Abyssal" sockets found on abyssal items.
 - `D` - "Delve" sockets found on resonators.

 Socket string is a list of socket symbols separated by "`-`" if they are linked or by "` `" (whitespace) if they are not linked.